besigne/cial/README.md

 ----------

 ## Tests
 To run tests you will need to be inside the `venv`, verify if you're inside project's root folder.
-Also, your global python version should be the [Python 3.12.2](https://www.python.org/downloads/release/python-3122/).
+Also, your global python version should be [Python 3.12.2](https://www.python.org/downloads/release/python-3122/).
 ```bash
 python -m venv venv
 ```